odoo/documentation/accounting/bank/misc/batch.rst

 Once your record checks received, record them on the bank account on which you plan to deposit them.
-Once you select the bank account (or check journal is you configured Odoo that way), Odoo proposes you to use a batch deposit.
+Once you select the bank account (or check journal is you configured Twenty20 that way), Twenty20 proposes you to use a batch deposit.
 Select this option if you plan to deposit the check to your bank.